LeMyst/WikibaseIntegrator/README.md

 * Load a Wikibase entity based on its Wikibase entity id
 * All Wikibase data types implemented
-* Full access to the whole Wikibase entity as a JSON document
+* Full access to the whole Wikibase entity as a dict representation of the JSON

 ## wbi_login.Login ##

 `wbi_login.Login` provides the login functionality and also stores the cookies and edit tokens required (For security reasons, every Mediawiki edit requires an edit token).
-The constructor takes multiple parameters like the server ( default wikidata.org), and the token renewal periods can be specified.
+The constructor takes multiple parameters like the server (default wikidata.org), and the token renewal periods can be specified.
+The default and recommended login method is OAuth2.

 ### Login using OAuth1 or OAuth2 ###